umbane/carbon-project/README.md

 # Rational

 Currently City of Cape Town electricity users may feed electricity into the grid in exchange for a modest credit on the network.
-This is all good and well, but it creates a vertical monopoly in users are prevented from sharing energy and/or surplus credits directly with their neighbours and the community.
-We propose the addition of a blockchain token (mJ) which is minted whenever there is "proof of production" of one watt of domestic energy, the mJ can then be traded for a carbon credit (aC) via an API to the JSE carbon trading desk.
-Benefits include reward of domestic production irrespective of the feed-in tariff, and abilithy to store tokens for future economic advantage.
+This is all good and well, but it creates a vertical monopoly where users are prevented from sharing energy and/or surplus credits directly with their neighbours and the community at large.
+In addition, only feed-in energy is rewarded.

+We propose the addition of a blockchain token (mJ) which is minted whenever there is "proof of production" of one watt of domestic energy, the mJ can then be traded for a carbon credit (aC) via an API to the JSE carbon trading desk or other carbon trading projects.

+Benefits include reward of domestic production irrespective of the feed-in tariff, and ability to store tokens for future economic advantage.
 See our [white paper](https://mecc.org.za/white-paper)

 ## Project Structure